briandailey/briandailey.github.com/_posts/2014-05-14-nashville-open-data.md

 - Adopt standards that improve transparency, access to Open Data, and improved coordination and efficiencies across Metropolitan Government departments.

-This addresses the two isssues mentioned above.
+This addresses the two issues mentioned above.
 It's difficult to be precise about what the adopted "standards" will be, but I assume it means that each data set should have a clearly defined process for pushing it to Socrata.